-- 4.5.1 Where use of the thoroughfare complies with the 'Specific site requirements for Marine Terrace' in Clause 4.3, NO application is required and the activities are considered to have a permit pursuant to Part 7 of Activities in Thoroughfares and Public Places and Trading Local Law. - 4.5.2 Further to Clause 4.5.1, NO application is required for signage if its location complies with the 'Specific site requirements for Marine Terrace' in Clause 4.3 and is in accordance with the City's Signage Local Planning Policy. - 4.5.3 Where an applicant wishes to vary the specific site requirements within Marine Terrace, proposes similar activities outside of the pre-approved area, or proposes to vary requirements under the City's Signage Local Planning Policy, an application will be required. - 4.5.4 Applications made under this policy are to be in the form of an 'application for development approval' as per the Scheme requirements. - 4.5.5 Applications shall be accompanied by a scaled site plan or photos clearly indicating the proposed area to be used and show immediate surrounding features such as buildings, kerb line, street furniture, landscaping, regulatory signage, services etc. - 4.5.6 It is highly recommended that applicant's make the time to see City staff who can help with the application itself and provide clarification on any aspect of the policy particularly where proposing to vary requirements within Clause 4.3.
-This pre-consultation will greatly assist the application often resulting in a more timely approval. - 4.5.7 Approvals issued under this policy shall constitute a 'Permit' pursuant to Part 7 of Activities in Thoroughfares and Public Places and Trading Local Law.
+- 4.5.1 Where use of the thoroughfare complies with the 'Specific site requirements for Marine Terrace' in Clause 4.3, NO application is required and the activities are considered to have a permit pursuant to Part 10 of Public Places and Local Government Property Local Law 2020. - 4.5.2 Further to Clause 4.5.1, NO application is required for signage if its location complies with the 'Specific site requirements for Marine Terrace' in Clause 4.3 and is in accordance with the City's Signage Local Planning Policy. - 4.5.3 Where an applicant wishes to vary the specific site requirements within Marine Terrace, proposes similar activities outside of the pre-approved area, or proposes to vary requirements under the City's Signage Local Planning Policy, an application will be required. - 4.5.4 Applications made under this policy are to be in the form of an 'application for development approval' as per the Scheme requirements. - 4.5.5 Applications shall be accompanied by a scaled site plan or photos clearly indicating the proposed area to be used and show immediate surrounding features such as buildings, kerb line, street furniture, landscaping, regulatory signage, services etc. - 4.5.6 It is highly recommended that applicant's make the time to see City staff who can help with the application itself and provide clarification on any aspect of the policy particularly where proposing to vary requirements within Clause 4.3.
+This pre-consultation will greatly assist the application often resulting in a more timely approval. - 4.5.7 Approvals issued under this policy shall constitute a 'Permit' pursuant to Part 10 of Public Places and Local Government Property Local Law 2020.
 The approval should be readily available to be produced to any authorised local government officer for compliance reasons.